WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.2

+.. versionchanged:: 3.11

+   The originally boolean option was changed to accept more options as strings.

 Update all repositories on daily basis.
 This can be useful if you do not use :ref:`hooks` to update Weblate repositories automatically.